Origin and History

 From 1761, under Chamborant, trumpeters of this regiment wore a yellow coat with a white collar, white facings and white linings.
 The waistcoat was white, the chashkiry light ochre.
 They also wore hussar boots.

-Regimental Guidon: blue field embroidered and fringed in silver; centre device consisting of a royal sun surmounted by a scroll bearing the royal motto “Nec Pluribus Impar”.
+Regimental Guidons: sky blue field, one golden Fleur de Lys in each corner, centre device consisting of a golden Royal Sun surmounted by the motto "Nec Pluribus Impar".

 The article incorporates texts from the following books which are now in the public domain: